ltc-1982/Elk-Project-2020/README.md

 Metricbeat makes it easy to collect specific information about the machines in the network.

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table.

 | Name | Function | IP Address | Operating System |